by Mithon Gwilwilethon

 The Florida Fish and Wildlife Conservation Commission was initially reluctant to make any statement regarding the identity of the victim, but as time passed rumors became impossible to control.
 Biologists were called in to make a positive identification as well as to determine the cause of death.

-In a public announcement televised worldwide, Commission representative Jeff Grinch explained their findings.
+In a public announcement televised worldwide, commission representative Jeff Grinch explained their findings:

 “I regret to announce that there can be no doubt as to the identity of the body.
-The unusual size, facial hair patterns, and clothing were our first clue.
+The unusual size, facial hair patterns, and clothing were our first clues.
 The scene also contained a number of wrapped gifts that appear to have been dropped from a great height.
 And of course when our tests showed the victim was 317 years old, that was the last piece of the puzzle.”

 “You wouldn’t believe how distended his arteries were.
 Just incredible.
-We’ve consulted with a number of doctors and believe it likely Mr. Clause consumed far too many cookies over an extremely short period of time.
+We’ve consulted with a number of doctors and believe it likely that Mr. Claus consumed far too many cookies over an extremely short period of time.
 Our backtrack investigation revealed that 78% of homes were putting out low-fat or skim milk with their cookies this year.
 Also, we discovered that 23% of homes put out special low-fat cookies, and another 12% used Crisco or margarine to make their cookies.
-We think all these things were factors allowing Mr. Clause’s blood sugar to rise so precipitously that his arteries distended and burst in several places, whereupon he fell from his sleigh.
+We think all these things were factors allowing Mr. Claus’s blood sugar to rise so precipitously that his arteries distended and burst in several places, whereupon he fell from his sleigh.
 Most likely he was dead before he hit the ground.”